Michael Bowen (artist): India and Nepal

 In 1969, Bowen made his first pilgrimage to India and Nepal where he completed a series of drawings and sketches.
 These drawings were made into a book, Journey to Nepal, published by City Lights Books in 1970.

 Throughout his five-decade career, many of the themes in Bowen's artworks represent sukhavati, the pure land or place of bliss.
 As a long-time student of Vedanta, Bowen's images are best understood through the lens of the ancient Dharmic Wisdom traditions of Asia.

 In the early 1990s, Bowen found an abandoned cement traffic barrier in Golden Gate Park and claimed to have transformed it into a Shiva lingam.
 It then became a site of worship and veneration until the authorities had him remove it.
 At that time, he was known as Baba Kali Das.

 Personal life

 Bowen married three times; the first marriage was to actress Sonia Sorel (1921–2004).
 The marriage ended in divorce.
 His second wife was Martine Algier.
 His third marriage, to Isabella Bowen, lasted until his death.
-He is survived by his sons actor Michael Bowen Jr., Ramakrishna and Indra, and daughters Maitreya and Kaela.
+He is survived by his sons, Ramakrishna and Indra, actor Michael Bowen Jr., and daughters Maitreya and Kaela.

 Death

-Bowen died in Stockholm of complications of childhood polio in 2009.
+Bowen died in Stockholm of complications of childhood polio on March 7, 2009.